eleda77/eleda77.github.io/docs/vocab_list.md

 **hermeneutic** - concerning interpretation, especially of the Bible or literary texts; a method or theory of interpretation

+**heterodox** - not conforming with accepted or orthodox standards or beliefs

 **hiren** - a seductive woman; a courtesan

 **hirsute** - hairy